Geneva to Avoriaz Transfer

 Arriving at the Avoriaz Welcome Centre

-Avoriaz to Geneva Transfer: Stress-Free Departures
+Avoriaz to Geneva transfer

-Where to Find Us at Geneva Airport
+Where to find Ski-Lifts at Geneva Airport

 After collecting your bags and passing through customs on the Swiss side, turn left in the arrivals hall and look for the Ski-Lifts sign between the Brezelkönig café and the UBS bank, opposite the cash machines.
-Using the Swiss Sector exit keeps the route out of the airport fast and avoids the extra time and complexity of leaving via the French side.

 For full details and a map, see our Geneva Airport meeting point guide.

-Why book with Ski-Lifts for your Avoriaz transfer?
+Why book your Avoriaz transfer with Ski-Lifts?

-How to Book Your Transfer to Avoriaz
+How to book your transfer to Avoriaz

 1. Enter your travel details in the quote engine above.